-Adaptation Class 1 No deficit, or minor deficit attributable to normal variation in the general population.
+, Adaptation l No deficit, or minor deficit attributable to normal variation in the general population.
 Able to work full time.
 Duties and performance are consistent with injured person's education and training.
 The injured person is able to cope with the normal demands of the job.
-Class 2 Mild impairment.
+Mild impairment.
 Able to work full time in a different environment.
 The duties require comparable skill and intellect.
-Can work in the same position, but no more than 20 hours per week; for example, no longer happy to work with specific persons, work in a specific location due to travel required.
-Class 3 Moderate impairment.
+Can work in the same position, but no more than 20 hours per week; for example, no longer happy to work with specific persons, work in a specific location due to travel required. ( Moderate impairment.
 Cannot work at all in same position as previously.
 Can perform less than 20 hours per week in a different position, which requires less skill or is qualitatively different; for example, less stressful.
-Class 4 Severe impairment.
+Severe impairment.
 Cannot work more than one or two days at a time, less than 20 hours per fortnight.
 Pace is reduced, attendance is erratic.
 Class 5 Totally impaired.
 Cannot work at all.